MAGMA: Inference and Prediction with Multi-Task Gaussian Processes: Introduction

 \section{Introduction}

 Gaussian processes (GPs) are a powerful tool, widely used in machine learning \citep{BishopPatternrecognitionmachine2006, RasmussenGaussianprocessesmachine2006a}.
 The classic context of regression aims at inferring the underlying mapping function associating input to output data.
 In a probabilistic framework, a typical strategy is to assume that this function is drawn from a prior GP.
-Doing so, we may enforce some properties for the function solely by characterising the mean and covariance function of the process, the latter often being associated with a specific kernel.
+Doing so, we may enforce some properties for the function solely by characterising the mean and covariance functions of the process, the latter often being associated with a specific kernel.
 This covariance function plays a central role and GPs are an example of kernel methods.
 We refer to \cite{AlvarezKernelsVectorValuedFunctions2012a} for a comprehensive review.
-The mean function is generally set to 0 for all entries assuming that the covariance structure already integrates the desired relationship between observed data and prediction targets.
-In this paper, we consider a multi-task learning framework with a series of Gaussian processes sharing a common mean function.
-We demonstrate that modelling this function can be key to obtain relevant predictions.
+On the other hand, the mean function is generally set to 0 for all entries assuming that the covariance structure already integrates the desired relationship between observed data and prediction targets.
+In this paper, we consider a novel multi-task learning framework where a series of GPs share a common mean, expressed as a GP as well.
+We demonstrate that modelling the mean function as such can be key to obtain more relevant predictions.

 \paragraph{Related work} ~